Ghost-LZW/libstdaudio/README.md

 Personally, I think this proposal wouldn't accept recently, but I really like and want to use these interfaces, so this library will be a custom implementation, which uses [SLD3](https://github.com/libsdl-org/SDL) (very awesome Directmedia Layer, version 3 WIP, I like it due to it keep to be modern) for multi-platform in fact implementation.

 Basically, this repo's custom backend is a P1386-like SLD3 C++ wrapper.
 So, may not send pr to upstream.
 Because it is no longer a header-only library. (except the proposal owner accepts that)

+Unlike the [original repo](https://github.com/stdcpp-audio/libstdaudio), I decide to flollow the API design presented in P1386 try my best.
+So you can use it since you already read P1386.

+Here are some stuffs different with the [original repo](https://github.com/stdcpp-audio/libstdaudio).

+1. use mdspan for contiguous data view, and `std::span` vector for distant view.

+2. add multidimensional subscript operation since it supported by compiler.

+3. access operator's argument is `(channel, frame)` instead of `(frame, channel)`, which follow P1386.

 ## Repository structure